Improved Contact Graph Routing in Delay Tolerant Networks with Capacity and Buffer Constraints: Proposed global capacity and buffer management solution

 \subsubsection{Edge pruning}

-We define \textbf{edge pruning} as the act of forbidding edges between contacts.
+We define \emph{edge pruning} as the act of removing from the connectivity-only graph $(V_c,E_c^0)$ the edges that would violate buffer constraints.
+The remaining edge set is $E_c\subseteq E_c^0$.
 Edge pruning applies to any pair of contacts, whether original or split.
-In the example of Figure \ref{fig: volumeLinVSreal}, one can choose to forbid the succesive use of contacts $\text{C}_1$ and $\text{C}_2$: pruning the edge between contacts $\text{C}_1$ and $\text{C}_2$ prevents their sequential use in any route.
+For example, forbidding a given contact succession (e.g., the edge between $\text{C}_1$ and $\text{C}_2$) prevents their sequential use in any route.

 Edge pruning occurs during the route search, specifically within the \gls{crp}.
 The implementation adds a new criterion to the contact exploration process (lines $8-12$ in Algorithm \ref{alg:CRP}).
 When a contact fails this criterion, the algorithm: \begin{itemize} \item Skips it during exploration. \item Prevents it from becoming a successor to the currently selected contact $\text{C}_s$. \end{itemize}